MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-gov-cloud.md

 ## GCC High and DoD customers

-If you are either a **GCC high** or **DoD** customer, you need to make a change to configuration file before you install the agent.
-All other cloud customers do not have to make this change as the default is already set to 0.
+If you're either a **GCC high** or **DoD** customer, you need to make a change to your configuration file before you install the agent.
+All other cloud customers don't have to make this change as the default is already set to 0.

 1. Download the agent setup file.
 2. Open the setup file and remain on the **Welcome** page.